Mariska Hargitay: Law & Order: Special Victims Unit

 In late December 2008, Hargitay suffered a partially collapsed lung after taking a fall during a stunt on the set of SVU.
 She underwent surgery in January and returned to work shortly afterward.
-On March 3, 2009, she was hospitalized after suffering from chest pains related to the injury.
-She missed one episode on SVUs tenth season.

 In May 2009, after the show's tenth season, Hargitay and Meloni's contracts expired when they were reportedly making $375,000–$385,000 per episode.
 During negotiations in April for a new contract, the duo attempted to receive a percentage of the show's profits as other high-profile Law and Order actors had done in the past.
 It was rumored that NBC threatened to replace Hargitay and Meloni if they persisted in their demands.
-However, two months later it was officially reported that both their contracts had been renewed for two more years.
-When the thirteenth season was about to air, initial reports indicated that Hargitay would appear in only the first 13 episodes.
-However, NBC chairman Bob Greenblatt later clarified that she would be in every episode of the season.
+Eventually, their contracts were renewed for two more years.

 As of August 2012, Hargitay was earning approximately $400,000–$500,000 per episode of Law & Order: Special Victims Unit.
-In 2013, Hargitay was awarded with the 2,511th star of the Hollywood Walk of Fame.
+In 2013, Hargitay was awarded the 2,511th star of the Hollywood Walk of Fame.
 Her star was placed next to the star of her mother, which is located at 6328 Hollywood Boulevard.
 In 2013 and 2014, she was ranked by Forbes as the second-highest-paid television actress, after only Sofía Vergara of Modern Family.
-In the following years, Hargitay continued to be considered one of the highest-paid television actresses in the world, making well over $500,000 per episode.
+In the following years, Hargitay continued to be one of the highest-paid television actresses in the world, making well over $500,000 per episode.

 In July 2021, Hargitay suffered a broken ankle after taking a fall in the rain while leaving the screening of Black Widow.
 Her injury caused minor script changes and was written into the season 23 premiere of SVU.
-In 2025, Forbes named Hargitay as the 11th highest-paid actor of 2024, 2nd highest-paid actress after Nicole Kidman, and the highest-paid actor on television by a wide-margin, earning an estimated $750,000 per episode between acting, producing, and syndication profits from 26 seasons of SVU.
+In 2025, Forbes named Hargitay as the 11th highest-paid actor of 2024, the second highest-paid actress of 2024 (after Nicole Kidman), and the highest-paid actor on television by a wide margin; she earned an estimated $750,000 per episode between acting, producing, and syndication profits from SVU.